taisiabarteneva/stl_containers/README.md

 # stl_containers

-implementation of c++98 standard template library's containers
+School42 project.
+Implementation of C++98 standard template library's containers

-containers
+See `subject.pdf` in the root of repository for more detailed info about the project

+## Containers
 - vector with basic / strong exception safety
 - stack based on vector, compatible with std::deque and std::list
 - map & set based on red-black tree template class

-utils
+## Utils
 - enable_if
 - iterator_traits
 - reverse iterator